 Reporting to the complaint board is only for professional purposes as the reports are usually not made public.
 You can post a review of the doctor or hospital online to inform other patients of the poor treatment you received and help them avoid it.

 You don’t have to stop at reporting your doctor to the State Medical Board, if you want some monetary compensation, you can take the case to court.
-If you’re in or around Lakeland, Florida, contact a medical malpractice attorney and discuss your case with him.
+Contact a medical malpractice attorney and discuss your case.
 Be sure to speak to a few medical malpractice lawyers before making your decision, so you’re sure you’re getting the best legal representation.

 You should call an attorney once you discover the malpractice.
-An experienced Lakeland medical malpractice lawyer is in the best position to advise you on what to do, and what the best path is moving forward.
-Contact Burnetti, P.A. today to schedule a consultation.
+An experienced medical malpractice lawyer is in the best position to advise you on what to do, and what the best path is moving forward.